Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Results and Discussion

 As seen from Figs.~\ref{fig:spectra2_CCSF}\,(a)--(c), the scattering intensity changes at approximately 3 meV irrespective of the momentum transfer $\bm{Q}$ except in the vicinities of the $\Gamma'$ and M points.
-Figures~\ref{fig:spectra2_CCSF}\,(e)--(g) show the scattering intensities as a function of energy for $\bm{Q}=(-\frac{1}{2}, -\frac{1}{2})$, $(-\frac{1}{4}, -\frac{1}{4})$, and $(\frac{1}{4}, -\frac{3}{4})$, which are located at $(H=-\frac{1}{2}, K=0)$, $(H=-\frac{1}{4}, K=0)$, and $(H=-\frac{1}{4}, K=-\frac{1}{2})$, respectively, in the 2D reciprocal lattice space spanned by wave vectors $\bm{Q}=(H, H)$ and $(-K, K)$.
-The incident neutron energy is $E_{\mathrm{i}}=11.9$ meV.
+Figures~\ref{fig:spectra2_CCSF}\,(e)--(g) show the scattering intensities as a function of energy measured with $E_{\mathrm{i}}\,{=}\,11.9$ meV for $\bm{Q}\,{=}\,(-\frac{1}{2}, -\frac{1}{2})$, $(-\frac{1}{4}, -\frac{1}{4})$, and $(\frac{1}{4}, -\frac{3}{4})$.
 The steep increase in scattering intensity below 1 meV is due to the tail of incoherent scattering.
 The scattering intensity, which is almost at the background level in the energy range of $1.5\leq\hbar\omega\leq2.5$ meV except in the vicinity of the $\Gamma'$ and M points, increases rapidly at approximately 3 meV and increases gradually with increasing excitation energy, which is a characteristic of the excitation continuum.
-As seen from Fig.~\ref{fig:spectra2_CCSF}\,(d), the scattering intensity is almost independent of $\bm{Q}$ in a wide area of the BZ centered at the $\Gamma'$ point except in the vicinity of the $\Gamma'$ point.
+As seen from Figs.~\ref{fig:spectra2_CCSF}\,(a)--(c), the scattering intensity is almost independent of $\bm{Q}$ in a wide area of the BZ centered at the $\Gamma'$ point except in the vicinity of the $\Gamma'$ point.
 These results indicate that there is an almost structureless excitation continuum with a lower bound of $0.15J\simeq3$ meV.